dotnet/csharpstandard/standard/attributes.md

   - Let `Name` be the *identifier* of the *named_argument* `Arg`.
   - `Name` shall identify a non-static read-write public field or property on `T`.
 If `T` has no such field or property, then a compile-time error occurs.
 - If any of the values within *positional_argument_list* `P` or one of the values within *named_argument_list* `N` is of type `System.String` and the value is not well-formed as defined by the Unicode Standard, it is implementation-defined whether the value compiled is equal to the run-time value retrieved ([§22.4.3](attributes.md#2243-run-time-retrieval-of-an-attribute-instance)).
-  > *Note*: As an example, a string which contains a high surrogate UTF-16 code unit which isn’t immediately followed by a low surrogate code unit is not well-formed. *end note*
+  > *Note*: As an example, a string which contains a high surrogate UTF-16 code unit which isn’t immediately followed by a low surrogate code unit is not well-formed.
 - Store the following information (for run-time instantiation of the attribute) in the assembly output by the compiler as a result of compiling the program containing the attribute: the attribute class `T`, the instance constructor `C` on `T`, the *positional_argument_list* `P`, the *named_argument_list* `N`, and the associated program entity `E`, with the values resolved completely at compile-time.

 ### 22.4.3 Run-time retrieval of an attribute instance